ADGEfficiency/energy-py-linear/README.md

 ### Asset API

-The asset API allows optimizing a single asset at once.
+The asset API allows optimizing a single asset at once:

-We can optimize an electric battery operating in wholesale price arbitrage using `epl.Battery`:

 ```python
 import energypylinear as epl